Tennis ball: History

 Lawn tennis, as the modern game was originally known, was developed in the early 1870s as a new version of the courtly game of real tennis.
 England banned the importation of real tennis balls, playing cards, dice, and other goods in the Importation (No. 2) Act 1463 (3 Edw.
 4. c.
 4).
-In 1480, Louis XI of France forbade the filling of tennis balls with chalk, sand, sawdust, or earth, and stated that they were to be made of good leather, well-stuffed with wool.
+In 1480, King Louis XI of France forbade the filling of tennis balls with chalk, sand, sawdust, or earth, and stated that they were to be made of good leather, well-stuffed with wool.
 Other early tennis balls were made by Scottish craftsmen from a wool-wrapped stomach of a sheep or goat and tied with rope.
 Those recovered from the hammer-beam roof of Westminster Hall during a period of restoration in the 1920s were found to have been manufactured from a combination of putty and human hair and were dated to the reign of Henry VIII.
 Other versions, using materials such as animal fur, rope made from animal intestines and muscles, and pine wood, were found in Scottish castles dating back to the 16th century.
 In the 18th century, 3/4 in strips of wool were wound tightly around a nucleus made by rolling several strips into a little ball.
 String was then tied in many directions around the ball, and a white cloth covering was sewn around the ball.